goacs2python/GOACS2-Module-6-Visualization-Library/README.md

 # GOACS2 Module 6 - Visualization Library

-Please complete the program as described on the assignment page.
+Please complete the visualization library as described on the assignment page.

+The functions and arguments are set up for you in `visualization.py`.
+When you start work on a new function, remove the `pass` keyword and put your code inside each function definition.

+You can test your visualizations by running the program `testcases.py`.

 ---